2022 Missouri train derailment: Investigation

 In addition, prior to the accident, MoDOT had announced plans to improve the railroad crossing by adding crossing gates and lights.
 BNSF officials told the Kansas City Star that MoDOT had not asked the railway to perform an official review of the crossing, which was required before any upgrades can be implemented.
 NTSB Chair Homendy stated the estimated $400,000 it would cost to upgrade the crossing would be the joint responsibility of Chariton County, which owns the road; the state of Missouri; and BNSF, which owns the tracks.
 She also cited a 1998 NTSB report which made a recommendation to develop in-vehicle warning systems which could have alerted the truck's driver to the train's approach had it been implemented.

-In the final report released in August 2023, the NTSB stated the dump track driver failed to stop at the crossing as legally required, indicating the driver likely did not see the approaching train.
+In the final report released in August 2023, the NTSB stated the dump truck driver failed to stop at the crossing as legally required, indicating the driver likely did not see the approaching train.
 The NTSB found that railroad crossing design: the steepness of the railroad crossing; angle of intersection; and obstructing vegetation were factors that led to the driver's decision to cross without stopping.
 The slope of the railroad crossing was found to be 13 times steeper then recommended by the American Association of State Highway and Transportation Officials (AASHTO).
 Additionally the intersection was 30 degrees more than recommended by the AASHTO.